RedPitaya/Documentation/developerGuide/hardware/ext_modules/sdr_module/sdr_module.rst

 	Before connecting the Red Pitaya to the SDR transceiver module, switch off the Red Pitaya by unplugging the power cable.

-1. Connect the Tx of the SDR transceiver module to the OUT1 connector of the Red Pitaya.
+1. Connect the TX of the SDR transceiver module to the OUT1 connector of the Red Pitaya.
 #.
-Connect the Rx of the SDR transceiver module to the Red Pitaya IN1 (note that this cable has a transformer).
+Connect the RX of the SDR transceiver module to the Red Pitaya IN1 (note that this cable has a transformer).
 #.
 Connect the control cable from the SDR transceiver to the Red Pitaya.

 	.. figure:: img/18_RedPitaya_Close.jpg